 While the weatherperson may be terrible at accurately predicting which day a storm system will arrive, once the rain is actually here, the high-tech weather radar systems are great at showing you where it’s happening.
 Since rain patterns ebb and flow, use radar maps to plan optimal times for dog walking.
 Just go to your favorite TV station’s website and find their interactive radar map.
 Play the loop to see how the storm cells are shaped and how fast they are moving and then plan your stroll accordingly.
 Adjusting your walk by 15-30 minutes can mean the difference between picking up dog doo in a downpour or a drizzle.

-These high quality sweaters are not only stylish, they are made with 100% wool so they will keep your canine warm even if they get wet.
+Go for a high quality sweater, preferably one that is 100% wool.
+That way, they’ll keep your canine warm even if they get wet.
 Note, however, the only thing that smells worse than a wet dog is a wet dog wearing a wet wool sweater, which brings us to the next tip.

 Raincoats for dogs not only exist, many of them are reasonably priced and work great to keep most of their body dry on a rainy day walk.
 This not only makes for a more comfortable dog during your walks, it also minimizes wet dog cleanup once you get back inside.
 Bonus tip: layer a sweater under a raincoat to keep your pup warm and dry for maximum willingness to walk.